-Control of the slitviewer is obtained via the DIS Slitviewer window accessible under the Guide selection in the main TUI window.
-This will open the following GUI:
+Control of the slitviewer is obtained via the DIS Slitviewer window accessible under the Guide selection in the main TUI menu.
+The slitviewer gui looks like this:

-The slitviewer can also be used for guiding during the DIS exposure.
-A common mode is to guide on the object in the slit, using the small amount of light that leaks out of the slit; this is done using Boresight guiding.
-It is also possible to find a star located in the slitview image off of the slit, and guide on it via Field Star guiding.
-Manual guiding does not send guide corrections to the telescope, but just continues to take images.
+The slitviewer is also used for guiding during the DIS exposure.
+A common mode is to guide on the object in the slit, using the small amount of light that leaks out of the slit.
+This is done using Boresight guiding: select the Boresight radio button and then press Guide.
+It is also possible to find a star located in the slitviewer image away from the slit, put the X cursor on the desired guide star by clicking in the circle, then start guiding on it with Field Star mode selected.
+Field Star guiding will not work on an uncircled position marked by CTRL-click.
+Manual guide mode takes a loop of images and marks potentially usable objects on each image, but does not send any offsets to adjust the telescope position.

 You can guide on any object which is symmetric (galaxies with strong cores are fine), not too faint, and non-saturated.
 Optical double stars, late-type galaxies, and bipolar PNs may pose a problem for guiding, as will objects where you desire to observe a position away from the bright center (e.g., SNs near bright galaxies).
 Any object the guide software thinks is usable will be circled in green.
 If your favored guide object is not circled, it may be too faint, too bright, or too lumpy.
-If you really want to use an object that has no circle around it, try dragging a box around it to centroid it.
-If this succeeds (if a circle appears) then you are all set.
+If you really want to use an object that has no circle around it, try drawing a box around it to centroid it (in cursor mode with the left mouse button).
+If this succeeds, a circle will appear, and then you can attempt guiding on that object.

-Use longer exposure times to get better signal from your star.
+Use longer exposure times to get more stable guiding from your star.
 The best exposure times are 5-30 seconds, but up to 120 seconds is usable if you can be patient.
 Longer exposure times can also help if you're having data transfer problems.
 Exposures shorter than about 3s are a waste of image-transfer bandwidth and may cause you to over-guide on seeing fluctuations.
 See more about guiding in Guiding with TUI User's Guide.